My divorce devastated me, but I thought I dealt with it like a champ.

 Single mom Chrissy, who we spoke with earlier, needed a healthy outlet to deal with her loneliness following her separation with her daughter’s father.

 “My old loneliness coping mechanisms were out…I couldn’t go out and hit the town or open a nice bottle of wine to relax — not that these were healthy coping mechanisms in the first place!

 For a while, Netflix became my BFF.
 Then, I eventually started my blog which gave me a healthy hobby, a way to re-energize at the end of the day, and a way to reach out to other single moms.”

-Creative activities and hobbies are a great way to express your feelings and perhaps even tap into a hidden talent!
+Creative activities and hobbies are a great way to express your feelings and can ground you during times of stress, like the holidays.
+Perhaps you’ll even tap into a hidden talent!